canonical/rockcraft/docs/tutorial/flask.rst

 **Application updates not taking effect?**

-Upon changing your Flask application and re-packing the rock, if you believe your changes are not taking effect (e.g. the ``/time`` :ref:`endpoint <update-flask-application>` is returning a 404), try running ``rockcraft clean`` and pack the rock again with
+Upon changing the Flask application and re-packing the rock, if you believe your changes are not taking effect (e.g. the ``/time`` :ref:`endpoint <update-flask-application>` is returning a 404), try running ``rockcraft clean`` and pack the rock again with